dimchoSCR/client-server/README.md

 ### Built with:

-	- Java NIO as well as Standart I/O
+	- Java NIO
-	- Java Reflexion API
+	- Java Reflection API
 	- Server administration with Remote Method Invocation (RMI)

 The Server uses the Non-blocking or New Input Output(NIO) to handle incoming connectons.

-The Reflexion API is used for loading a plug-in which logs the user's interaction with the server in a log file.
+The Reflection API is used for loading a plug-in which logs the user's interaction with the server in a log file.

 ### The Remote interface provides methods for:
   - deleting registered users